On Split-State Quantum Tamper Detection and Non-Malleability

 \subsubsection{Classical Non-Malleable Codes}

 Consider the following tampering experiment.
-We are given some message $m$, encode it into some coding scheme $c\leftarrow \Enc(m)$, tamper with it using some function $f:$ $c'=f(c)$, and finally decode it to $\Dec(f(c)) = m'$.
+Given some message $m$, encode it into a coding scheme $c\leftarrow \Enc(m)$, tamper with it using a function $f:$ $c'=f(c)$, and finally decode it to $\Dec(f(c)) = m'$.
 If $\Enc$ were an error correcting code robust against $f$, then our goal would be to recover $m'=m$.
-If $\Enc$ were an error (or \textit{tamper}) detecting code robust against $f$, we would like either $m'=m$ or we reject, $m'=\bot$.
-Unfortunately, error correction or detection isn't possible for every $f$ (for instance, constant functions).
+If $\Enc$ were a \textit{tamper} detecting code robust against $f$, we would like either $m'=m$ or we reject, $m'=\bot$.
+Unfortunately, error correction or detection isn't possible for every $f$.\footnote{For instance, constant functions.}

 Nevertheless, there are cases where the notion of non-malleability can be much more versatile.
-Dziembowski, Pietrzak, and Wichs formalized a coding-theoretic notion of non-malleability using a simulation paradigm: $m'$ can be simulated by a distribution that depends only on the adversarial function $f$ (and not the message):
+Dziembowski, Pietrzak, and Wichs formalized a coding-theoretic notion of non-malleability using a simulation paradigm: $m'$ can be simulated by a distribution that depends only on $f$ (and not the message):